 Since 2013 the Institute works under the guidance of the Director General Andrey F. Zenkov.

-On June 15, 2008, according to the Decree of the Russian Federation President, the Institute was transformed into the "GNINGI" OJSC and included into the subholding "Remvooruzheniye" OJSC.
+On June 15, 2008, according to the Decree of the Russian Federation President, the Institute was transformed into the "GNINGI" JSC and included into the subholding "Remvooruzheniye" JSC.